svm-zhang/AGOUTI/README.md

 optional arguments:
-    -h, --help  show this help message and exit --version   show program's version number and exit --justrun   specify to just run AGOUTI without updating to latest version
+    -h, --help  show this help message and exit --version   show program's version number and exit

 Commands:

-    scaffold    Scaffolding genome assembly and update genome annotation shred       Shredding genome assembly into contigs at gaps of a minimum length
+    scaffold    Scaffolding genome assembly and update genome annotation shred       Shredding genome assembly into contigs at gaps of a minimum length update      update AGOUTI to the latest stable version
 ```

-**For now, please run AGOUTI from the folder where agouti.py is located**

 ### Scaffold interface